msoe-dise-project/ringling-cli/docs/usage_instructions.md

 ```

 ## Interfacing with Parameter Sets
-The following commands can be used to create, list, modify, and get paramater sets.
+The following commands can be used to create, list, modify, and get parameter sets.

 #### Create
 Input: